-Earwigs are small, elongated bugs that have a pair of appendages on the end of their body resembling pincers.
+Earwigs are small, reddish brown elongated bugs that have a pair of appendages on the end of their body resembling pincers.
 They have two sets of wings, the front set being short and leathery in texture and the hind set being fan shaped and membranous.

 The hind wings are kept folded underneath the front set of wings.
 An earwig’s size will vary depending on their species and age.
 Adults usually range from 5 mm to 25 mm in length.
 Some species of earwig produce and release a foul-scented liquid for defense.
 Earwigs may give a slight pinch if handled directly but are otherwise harmless.
 They are a nuisance pest meaning, they pose no threat to humans or pets and cause no structural damage.
 The myth that they will climb into people’s ears to lay eggs is completely untrue.